 The High Power Rifle Shooting Clinic, which provides day-long training with Division-owned M1-Garand and AR-15 rifles, is an excellent introduction to the sport and a great way to improve a shooter's grasp of fundamentals.
-The course is generally offered twice a year in the spring and the fall.
+The course is generally offered once a year in the fall.

 How do I get classified?